vaidashi/career-development-curriculum/module_four/post_grad_plan.md

 ### Housekeeping

-**Action Step:** Ensure your [Turing Portfolio](http://turing.io/alumni) has **at least 3 projects displayed,** including your latest work, and an accurate list of your desired locations
+**Action Step:** Ensure your [Turing Portfolio](http://turing.io/alumni) has **at least 3 projects displayed,** including your latest work, and an accurate list of your desired locations.
+Be prepared to show this to your instructors during your M4 portfolio review.

 **Action Step:** Ensure your LinkedIn is up to date and indicates that you’re job hunting.
-Indicate here in your plan a summary of any adjustments you made and how you'll continue to update it and/or use the site to build your network and online presence.
+Indicate here a summary of any adjustments you made and how you'll continue to update it and/or use the site to build your network and online presence.

 **Post-Grad Action Step:** During this timeframe, you should establish a “master” resume that you’ll customize per employer.
-You should already have a working version that you submitted in Module 3. *This does not need to be included in the draft that you submit in your portfolio; however, you should have a plan for completing this during the first few weeks post-grad.*
+You should already have a working version that you submitted in Module 3. *This does not need to be included in the draft for your portfolio; however, you should have a plan for completing this during the first few weeks post-grad.*

-**Post-Grad Action Step:** Establish a “master” cover letter with your key talking points that you'll customize per employer. *This does not need to be included in the draft that you submit in your portfolio; however, you should have a plan for completing this during the first few weeks post-grad.*
+**Post-Grad Action Step:** Establish a “master” cover letter with your key talking points that you'll customize per employer. *This does not need to be included in the draft for your portfolio; however, you should have a plan for completing this during the first few weeks post-grad.*

 ## Other
-What other areas would you like to focus on during
+What other areas would you like to focus on during your job search?
+Some possible ideas include:
+*

 **Action Step:** Identify one of the areas above that you'd like to develop during your post-grad schedule...